petersulyok/smfc/README.md

 Multiple instances on the same IPMI zone participate in the shared zone arbitration described in [chapter 1.3](#13-shared-ipmi-zone-arbitration).

 ### 2. User-defined control function
 Fan controllers use user-defined control functions that map a temperature interval to a fan rotation level interval.
 Two forms are supported in each temperature-driven section: a **simple linear** mapping (chapter 2.1) or an **advanced multi-segment** piecewise-linear curve (chapter 2.2).
-The two forms are mutually exclusive within the same section.
+When both are present in the same section, `control_function=` takes precedence and the `min_temp/max_temp/min_level/max_level` keys are ignored.

 #### 2.1 Linear user-defined function
 The simple form maps a single temperature interval `[min_temp..max_temp]` linearly to a single fan-level interval `[min_level..max_level]`, divided into discrete plateaus by the `steps=` parameter: